 HVAC Maintenance Checklist

-When it comes to keeping your HVAC system in tip-top shape, it’s a good idea to follow a regular HVAC maintenance checklist.
+When it comes to keeping your HVAC system in tip-top shape, it’s smart to follow a regular HVAC maintenance checklist.

 Schedule Professional Tune-Up

-It’s always a great idea to arrange for scheduled professional HVAC service.
+It’s wise to set up scheduled professional HVAC service.
 An HVAC technician will know how to assess your system accurately and ensure everything is in proper working order.

 Generally, it’s recommended to have your HVAC system checked at least twice a year — once in the spring and again in the fall before seasonal changes are underway.

-On average, an HVAC maintenance plan can cost around $85 to $170.
+On average, HVAC maintenance costs around $85 to $170 per visit.

 Depending on the HVAC unit type, your technician will perform several maintenance tasks, such as: